-Effective this year, couples earning more than $250,000 may be hit by a new 3.8 percent Medicare surtax on net investment income, while joint filers with taxable income greater than $450,000 will face a 39.6 percent top marginal income tax rate, plus a bump to 20 percent from 15 percent on qualified dividends and long-term capital gains.
+Effective in 2013, couples earning more than $250,000 may be hit by a new 3.8 percent Medicare surtax on net investment income, while joint filers with taxable income greater than $450,000 face a 39.6 percent top marginal income tax rate.
+Joint filers with incomes greater than $450,000 also see a bump from the previous rate of 15 percent to a new rate of 20 percent on qualified dividends and long-term capital gains.

 Your tax liability

 Mutual funds that are not held in a tax-advantaged account produce taxable distributions each year in the form of dividend income, interest generated from bond funds and capital gains, created when securities held within the fund are sold.

 As an investor, you will also owe capital gains when you sell shares of the fund at a profit.

 Proceeds from investments held for one year or less are considered short-term capital gains and are taxed more heavily at your ordinary income rate, while securities held longer than one year are considered long-term gains and taxed at 20 percent for those in the highest 39.6 percent tax bracket.

 Those in the 25 percent through 35 percent brackets pay 15 percent tax, and those in the lowest two brackets -- 10 percent and 15 percent -- pay zero.

 Asset location vs. allocation